Variational Entropic Optimal Transport: Introduction

-In our paper, we make a decisive step towards solving the drawbacks of existing EOT methods, and propose a novel simulation-free solver based on an innovative variational reformulation of the weak dual EOT objective.
+In our paper, we make a decisive step towards solving the drawbacks of existing EOT methods, and propose a novel simulation-free training solver based on an innovative variational reformulation of the weak dual EOT objective.
 We present the following \textbf{main contributions}: \begin{enumerate} \item \textbf{Variational dual objective} (\wasyparagraph\ref{sec:variational-dual}).
-We derive an equivalent reformulation of the weak dual objective of entropic OT with quadratic cost in which the intractable log-partition term is replaced by an exact variational minimization over an auxiliary positive normalizer. \item \textbf{Simulation-free training solver} (\wasyparagraph\ref{sec:practical-algorithm}).
-Building on this reformulation, we propose a \emph{simulation-free} variational solver that jointly learns the dual potential and the auxiliary normalizer, enabling fully simulation-free training with neural parameterizations (no MCMC). \item \textbf{Learning guarantees} (\wasyparagraph\ref{sec:learning-guarantees}).
+We derive an equivalent reformulation of the weak dual objective of entropic OT with quadratic cost in which the intractable log-partition term is replaced by an exact variational minimization over an auxiliary log-normalizer. \item \textbf{Simulation-free training solver} (\wasyparagraph\ref{sec:practical-algorithm}).
+Building on this reformulation, we propose a \emph{simulation-free training} variational solver that jointly learns the dual potential and the auxiliary normalizer via neural parameterizations (no MCMC). \item \textbf{Learning guarantees} (\wasyparagraph\ref{sec:learning-guarantees}).
 We provide finite-sample learning guarantees for recovery of the entropic OT plan, decomposing error into estimation and approximation terms, and show vanishing approximation error under universal function approximation. \item \textbf{Evaluation} (\wasyparagraph\ref{sec-experiments}).
 We evaluate our solver on synthetic data and unpaired image-to-image translation.
 For the latter, we highlight gains by comparing against other solvers that optimize the same weak dual objective. \end{enumerate}

 {\mathbb{R}} {\mathcal{X}} {\mathcal{Y}} {\mathcal{Z}} {\mathcal{P}} {\mathcal{C}} {\mathcal{P}_{\mathrm{ac}}} {\mathbb{P}} {\mathbb{Q}} [2]{\frac{d #1}{d #2}}